Parabolic Hitchin Maps and Their Generic Fibers: Global Nilpotent Cone of Strongly/Weakly Parabolic Hitchin Maps

-Let us compute the dimension of the weak parabolic global nilpotent cone to show the flatness of $h^{W}_{P}$.
-However for a weak parabolic Higgs bundles $(\sE,\theta)$ in $\sN il_{P}^{W}$, the filtration $\{\ker(\theta^{i})\}$ and the parabolic filtration are not compatible, it is not obvious to construct a complex dominating deformation within $\sN il^{W}_{P}$ as before.
+Let us compute the dimension of the weakly parabolic global nilpotent cone to show the flatness of $h^{W}_{P}$.
+However for weakly parabolic Higgs bundles $(\sE,\theta)$ in $\sN il_{P}^{W}$, the filtration $\{\Ker(\theta^{i})\}$ and the parabolic filtration are not compatible.
+As a result, it is not obvious to construct a complex dominating deformation within $\sN il^{W}_{P}$ as before.